Booker T. Washington High School (Oklahoma): Academics and administration

 Booker T. Washington is accredited by the International Baccalaureate Organization (IBO) to grant the IB Diploma to students who complete the two-year programme.
-Booker T. also offers Advanced Placement courses, with the exception of AP Italian Language and Culture and AP United States Government and Politics.
+Booker T. also offers many Advanced Placement courses.
 Advanced Placement and International Baccalaureate courses are taught in English, math, social studies, science, computer health, foreign language, and the arts.

 Booker T. Washington High School was part of a study by the Education Trust and the ACT.
 Published in 2005, On Course for Success focused on high performing, diversely populated schools that provide students with college-preparatory courses, qualified teachers, flexible teaching styles, and extra tutorial support.
 The study identified specific academic skills that should to be taught to high school students to prepare graduates for college.
 The study focused on English, math, and science courses, and claimed that Booker T. Washington was "doing things right."

-The school offers eight world languages: Spanish, French, German, Latin, Chinese, Japanese, Italian, and Russian.
-All are offered through level V. In 2005, 81% of the student body was enrolled in a world language, and 10% was enrolled in a level IV language class or higher.
+As of 2024, the school offers five world languages: Spanish, French, German, Chinese, and Japanese.
+Spanish and French are offered through level V while German, Chinese, and Japanese are offered through level IV.
+In 2005, 81% of the student body was enrolled in a world language, and 10% was enrolled in a level IV language class or higher.
 Booker T. Washington has active exchange programs with China, Japan, Russia, Germany, Mexico, Paraguay, Venezuela, India, and many European countries.

 In 2010, Booker T. Washington placed 74th in Newsweek magazine's list of the top 100 public high schools in the US.
 The magazine ranked high schools according to the ratio of Advanced Placement or International Baccalaureate tests taken by all students to the number of graduating seniors.